Visit Langkawi Island

 There are a few different options for hotels in Langkawi, but we recommend these two hotels:

-The Andaman is going to be the first hotel that people recommend to you when you ask for a “family friendly” hotel.
+The Andaman is going to be the first hotel that people recommend to you when you ask for a “family friendly” hotel in Malaysia.

 This is a luxury hotel that has everything you could want for a glamorous trip without having the air of superiority that some hotels have.
 You get the luxury of in-room kitchens, room service, pools, and a kid’s room.
 Even better, the rooms are soundproofed and quiet so that everyone can sleep at night.